martyd420/pulsar_fan/README.md

-# pulsar_fan
+# PULSAR
 Pulsar is the new generation of smart fan.
+Sources and schematics comming soon :)